-Importantly, white settlers were not allowed to “pass over, settle upon, or reside in the territory” without express native permission.
+Importantly, white settlers required native permission to “pass over, settle upon, or reside in the territory.”

 Another key stipulation of the 1868 Treaty of Fort Laramie stated that no future treaty for the cessation of any Sioux reservation lands included in the treaty should have any validity “unless executed and signed by at least three-fourths of all the adult male Indians.”

-Essentially, if there were to be any future cessation of Sioux reservation lands created by this treaty, the future treaty would only be valid if signed by 75% of adult male Sioux.
+Essentially, in the instance of any future cessation of Sioux reservation lands created by this treaty, the future treaty would only be valid if signed by 75% of adult male Sioux.

-While the significance of the treaty brought about temporary peace, empty promises by the US government meant the Treaty of Fort Laramie was doomed to fail.
+While the significance of the treaty brought about temporary peace, empty promises by the US government doomed the Treaty of Fort Laramie to fail.

 Why did the 1868 Treaty of Fort Laramie Fail?

 Ultimately, the 1868 Treaty of Fort Laramie failed due to the US government reneging on its promises in the treaty.
-There was also much dispute among the natives as to the terms that were agreed upon.
+There was also no consensus among the natives as to what terms they signed up for.

 Many native leaders felt deceived.
-Chief Red Cloud traveled east and petitioned the US government and citizens over what was thought to have been agreed upon vs what they actually signed.
+Chief Red Cloud traveled east and petitioned the US government and citizens over what native leaders believed they agreed upon vs what they actually signed.